What is cheiloplasty?

 - Tissues are then tightened and stitched.

-- Hospital stay is required after a cheiloplasty procedure for quite a few hours.
+- A hospital stay is required after a cheiloplasty procedure for quite a few hours.

 - Swelling of the lips may persist for 2 to 3 weeks.